20 Things I do not want to give up in 2020

 Netflix TV and Movies – I just love the original content of the re-occuring Series on this channel as well as the Movies.
 It takes binge watching to a whole ‘nother level for me…

-My Iphone – I won’t leave the house without it, I won’t sit still anywhere without it nearby, I won’t rest knowing that it needs re-charging, am I addicted (the answer is a resounding Yes!)
+My Iphone – I won’t leave the house without it, I won’t sit still anywhere without it nearby, I won’t rest knowing that it needs re-charging, am I addicted (the answer is a resounding YES!!
+Check out this blog post: An Apple a day…

 No Shoveling Sunshine